 To check what companies offer delivery service to your neighborhood, check out foodly.
 It’s super easy to use.
 You just have to enter your postal code into their website.

 In 2020, a few startups were founded to deliver groceries to people’s homes in major German cities in under 30 minutes.
-The most popular ones are Gorillas and getfaster.
+The most popular ones are Gorillas, Flink, and getfaster.
 Be aware, though, that they also don’t deliver on Sundays.
-Remember everything, even grocery delivery services, is closed on Sundays in Germany.
+Remember that everything, even grocery delivery services, is closed on Sundays in Germany.

-If you would like to receive groceries at home to cook specific recipes, you can check HelloFresh or Dinnerly (10 euros discount for your first three orders).
+If you want to receive groceries at home to cook specific recipes, you can check HelloFresh or Dinnerly.
 Their model is pretty cool.
 You can preselect recipes from their cookbooks, and they deliver the necessary ingredients to your door.
 It’s a great alternative to try new recipes and to avoid waste.
 They only offer their service in German, so it is an excellent opportunity to practice your cooking skills and learn new vocabulary 😉.